 #29 Panama is famous for its intense and aromatic coffee.
 When traveling in Panama it’s almost impossible to get by without tasting so great coffee.
 It’s always served for breakfast but you can also find people drinking it throughout the day and even during meals.

 #30 Within the Panamanian coffee we need to mention the Geisha coffee which is produced in the Boquete area.
 This is considered one of the best coffees in the world and it’s also one of the most expensive.
 If you have the opportunity, try it!

 If you are really into coffee and would like to learn more, there are a few coffee tours in Panama, particularly in the Boquete area.

-#31 Panama is also a big chocolate producer, particularly high quality, organic chocolate.
-When in Boquete and Panama city, visit one of the many coffee shops and experiment both chocolate and coffee.
+#31 Panama is also a big chocolate producer, particularly high-quality, organic chocolate.
+When in Boquete and Panama City, visit one of the many coffee shops and experiment with both chocolate and coffee.

 Money and Costs of traveling to Panama

 #33 What’s the official currency in Panama?
 The official currency is the Balboa, however, the keyword here is official!
 Panama doesn’t really print banknotes and the de facto currency is the US dollar, which has a fixed exchange rate of 1 USD to the local Balboa.

 That being said the ATMs obviously only dispense USDs and apart from coins up to 1 Balboas you won’t find any other Balboas.
 It’s a very similar system to the one we experienced in Cambodia and Zimbabwe

 #34 What does all this mean?
 You can bring and use your USD freely.
 This makes a traveler’s life easier, as you don’t have to constantly do the math to check prices and are using a familiar currency with familiar banknotes.